 Every new parent knows how emotional those first few weeks can be.
 It’s common to hear a new parent say that they are distressed and worried over every little thing that comes up.
 And the truth is everything can feel like a big thing.
 Some parents even experience an almost constant state of worrying about their baby’s health, well-being, development, safety, and so much more.
 This can lead to anxiety and in some cases it can get so bad that it begins to affect the parent’s well-being and can even harm their relationship with their newborn.

-Though being aware that we’re worrying doesn’t make the thoughts or resulting feelings go away, it is the first step for managing it.
-Today’s focus is going to be on learning not to suppress our feelings, but to acknowledge them and work on strategies for managing them.
+Though being aware that we’re worrying doesn’t make the thoughts or resulting feelings go away, it is the first step for learning how to stop worrying about your baby Today’s focus is going to be on learning not to suppress our feelings, but to acknowledge them and work on strategies for managing them.
 As I always say, all emotions are valid.
 This holds true even when we know they aren’t based on reason or logic.
 But this anxious feeling that comes from worrying is there for a reason, so let’s explore what it means and what we can do about it.

 Why Do I Feel This Way?